Arju2003/BuildingBuddy/README.md

 ### How can I create a location?
 <p>As a user, you can only create a POI when you're in Exploration Mode (where you see a layer filter on the left).
 Click on any empty spot on the map.
 Edit the name and description for this location.
 Click <b>Save Changes</b> when you're done.</p>
-<p>If you are managing Bookmarks, My Locations, or viewing search results, you cannot add a new POI.
+<p>When the user is in Bookmark Manager, My Locations Manager, Search mode or Discovery mode, they cannot add new POIs.
 Those interfaces are designed to manage existing POIs.</p>
 <p>You can add a POI by clicking <b>Start</b> in the menu and <b>Explore</b> the building where you hope to add a POI.</p>
 <hr>